 In my research with Neil Richards, we have argued that trustworthy data stewards have four characteristics that promote trust: they are honest, discreet, protective, and loyal.
 Trustworthy stewards are honest because they forthcoming about the most important information for our well-being being, even if it might discourage use.
 Honesty rules place the obligation of being understood on the steward, rather than on peoples' ability to scrutinize the dense, vague, and protean language of privacy policies and terms of service.

-Stewards are also discreet because they treat our data as presumptively confidential and sensitive and do not disclose it in ways contrary to our interests or expectations.
-Discretion could involve robust de-identification efforts as well as nondisclosure.
-Stewards are protective because they hold the data securely against third parties, doing everything within reason to protect us from hacks and data breaches.
+Stewards are also obligated to be discreet.
+They should they treat our data as presumptively confidential and sensitive.
+They should not disclose our personal data in ways contrary to our interests or expectations.
+Discretion involves robust deidentification efforts as well as nondisclosure.

+Stewards have an obligation to protect personal data.
+They should hold the data securely against third parties, doing everything within reason to protect us from hacks and data breaches.
 Most fundamentally, keeping a trust requires loyalty.
 This involves data collectors putting the interests of those who trusted them with their data ahead of their own short-term potential for gain.
 Loyalty obligations would prohibit data collectors from, among other things, leveraging peoples' own resource and cognitive limitations against them or engaging in unreasonable self-dealing when collecting and processing data.